Ten Hag hails culture change after United secures late win

-In the last Premier League game before the tournament in Qatar, substitute Alejandro Garnacho came off the bench to score a stoppage-time winner that secured a 2-1 victory at Fulham on Sunday as United strengthened its grip on fifth place.
+In the last Premier League game before the tournament in Qatar, substitute Alejandro Garnacho scored a stoppage-time winner that secured a 2-1 victory at Fulham on Sunday as United strengthened its grip on fifth place.

+Ten Hag was quick to talk up the team’s ”togetherness” after the game – knowing perhaps that Cristiano Ronaldo would launch a scathing attack on the manager and the club just hours later.
+Ronaldo was left out of the squad for a second straight game after the club had said he had an undisclosed illness, but in excerpts of a TV interview released Sunday evening the player said he felt ”betrayed” by United and that he didn’t respect Ten Hag.

+Whether Ronaldo ever plays for United again remains to be seen.
+But Ten Hag may not lose much sleep over the possibility of losing the five-time Ballon d’Or winner, who has only been sparingly used in the league this season.

-Despite a poor start under Ten Hag that saw United lose its first two games the team is now just three points off fourth-place Tottenham with a game in hand.
+Despite a poor start under the Dutchman that saw United lose its first two games the team is now just three points off fourth-place Tottenham with a game in hand.

-And the football is improving, too, despite being without a number of starters — including Cristiano Ronaldo, who missed a second straight game with an undisclosed illness but is expected to be fit for the World Cup.
+And the football is improving, too, despite being without a number of starters.

 ”I think we have a base.
 We’re going in the right direction, I think the culture has changed,” Ten Hag said when asked to sum up his first period in charge. ”The attitude, the mentality has changed and that’s good.
 I think also now we improve our football base.
 We have got a better mentality and (what) you see today I think is the symbol of it, when you get the win in the last dying seconds of the game.”